IsaacLatta/Client-Server-Chat-Room/README.md

 # Client Server Chat Room

 ## Description
-- This is a client server chatroom text chatroom.
+- This is a client server text chatroom.
 - The chat room allows for a few different basic commands, one of which is /whisper, which allows a user to direct message another user by username in the chat room.
 - The command: /commands, may be used by either the client or the server to list all available commands